nschloe/nschloe.github.io/_posts/2021-10-15-tau-the-better-pi.md

 >
 > 6 2 8 3 1 8 5 3 0 7 1 7 9 5 8 6 5
 >
-> is the circumference for a diameter which is two thereof.
+> is [the] circumference to a diameter, which is twice that.

 Further reading: